RobMeades/ioc-client/README.md

 `sudo systemctl enable ioc-client`

 # Remote Access
-I set up the Raspberry Pi to use a DDNS account at www.noip.com so that I can get to it remotely.
+I set up the Raspberry Pi to use a DDNS account at www.noip.com so that I can get to it remotely (though see "Control Over Cellular" above for the case where this is being done over cellular).
 Do this by configuring a DDNS end point for the Raspberry Pi in your www.noip.com account.
 Then download and build the Linux update client on the Raspberry Pi as follows:

 ```
 wget https://www.noip.com/client/linux/noip-duc-linux.tar.gz